Sina Corp. (SINA:US), operator of the Twitter- like Weibo microblog in China, may post a second straight quarterly loss because of increased spending.

 Sina fell 1.1 percent to $51.68 in New York trading yesterday before its earnings announcement.
 The stock has declined 0.6 percent this year, underperforming the Hong Kong- traded shares of Tencent, China’s biggest Internet company.

 First-quarter net loss (SINA:US) was $13.7 million, compared with a profit of $15 million a year earlier, Sina said yesterday.
 The loss was projected at $19.3 million, according to the average of 10 analysts’ estimates (SINA:US) compiled by Bloomberg.
 Revenue rose 6 percent to $106.2 million.

 Second-quarter revenue may be between $126 million and $129 million, Sina forecast.
 That compares with the $131.5 million average of 11 analysts’ estimates compiled by Bloomberg.

 “We got off to a slow start in our brand advertising business, largely due to a slowdown in the macroeconomic conditions in China,” Chao said.
 Business was slightly better this quarter, and Sina may post increased sales from sales of advertising related to the Olympics games this summer, he said.

-Sina at present gets most of its revenue (SINA) from sales of display advertising on its Web portal.
+Sina at present gets most of its revenue (SINA:US) from sales of display advertising on its Web portal.
 The company started advertising sales on Weibo last month, which may make a “meaningful” contribution in the second half, Chao said.